dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract TSelf ScaleB(TSelf x, int n);

-        // The following members are exposed on the floating-point types as constants today
-        // This may be of concern when implementing the interface

-        // TODO: We may want to expose constants related to the subnormal and finite boundaries

-        static abstract TSelf Epsilon { get; }

-        static abstract TSelf NaN { get; }

-        static abstract TSelf NegativeInfinity { get; }

-        static abstract TSelf NegativeZero { get; }

-        static abstract TSelf PositiveInfinity { get; }

         // The following methods are approved but not yet implemented in the libraries

         static abstract TSelf Compound(TSelf x, TSelf n);

-        // The majority of the IEEE required operations are listed below
-        // This doesn't include the recommended operations such as sin, cos, acos, etc

         // TODO: There are a couple methods below not covered in the list above, we should
         // review these and determine if they should be implemented